What Is Endometriosis?

 Frequently Asked Questions

 No. Surgery can relieve pain and improve fertility by excising implants, but it does not cure the disease.
-The recurrence rate is 20 to 40% within 5 years after complete excision.
+The recurrence rate is 20 to 40% within 5 years of complete excision.
 Repeated surgeries can cause more adhesions.
 The current trend is to minimize surgeries and prioritize long-term clinical treatment.

 No. Pregnancy can temporarily relieve symptoms through hormonal suppression during pregnancy and breastfeeding.
 However, the disease frequently returns after cycle normalization.
 In addition, recommending pregnancy as "treatment" is ethically inadequate and can pressure women who do not yet desire to become pregnant.